 Playing films, television and radio for educational purposes

 Schools can play films, television and radio in the classroom (or another teaching venue) as part of a course of instruction under s 28 of the Copyright Act.
-This includes playing a film to students via distance education software or a reticulation system, ie playing the film from a central point into a number of classrooms.
+This includes playing a film to students via a reticulation system, ie playing the film from a central point into a number of classrooms.